gotar1/Gun-Laws-Analysis/README.md

 ## Conclusion

-Overall our study indicate that increasing gun laws slightly correlate with decreasing gun related deaths.
+Overall, our study indicate that increasing gun laws slightly correlate with decreasing gun related deaths.

 Further study need to be done. use Texas and California as sample population and run statistic analysis to determine if